open-telemetry/oteps/text/0066-separate-context-propagation.md

 ## Propagation API

-Aspects send their state to downstream processes via propagators: functions which read and write context into RPC requests.
-Each aspect creates a set of propagators for every type of supported medium - currently only HTTP requests.
+Cross-cutting concerns send their state to downstream processes via propagators: functions which read and write context into RPC requests.
+Each concern creates a set of propagators for every type of supported medium - currently only HTTP requests.